 If all indicators are only displayed with direct line of sight, this script routine would not be necessary.
 However, we need to somehow tell the game which indicators are primary and should be displayed through walls.
 The same thing applies to limiting this to the compass, as spyhawk mentioned.
 Having the objective icons from the commandmap appear at the outer border of the compass, shows the direction they are at.
 They do not show the height difference though.
 To tell the game which icons to display at the border, we also need to tell the game which icons those are (a.k.a. which are primary).

-#7 Updated by keMoN over 2 years ago
+#7 Updated by keMoN about 3 years ago

 //Second update to somewhat maintain read-ability.